- Current Research

 Active Support (see CV for past support):

-The ISI web of science citation report: 1851 independent citing articles, average 29 per article, h-index=23; googlescholar h-index=28; researchgate h-index=25.
-Number of citations exceeds 375 for a review I co-authored in Drug and Alcohol Dependence in 2007.
-Other journals where I have published are also of high impact (e.g., American Journal of Psychiatry, Drug and Alcohol Dependence, Journal of Consulting and Clinical Psychology, Psychotherapy and Psychosomatics).
+The ISI web of science citation report: 2226 citations, average 29 per article, h-index=24; googlescholar report: 4402 citations, h-index=33; researchgate report: 3001 citations, h-index=26.
+Number of citations exceeds 500 for a review I co-authored in Drug and Alcohol Dependence in 2007.
+Other journals where I published are also of high impact (e.g., American Journal of Psychiatry, Journal of Consulting and Clinical Psychology, Psychotherapy and Psychosomatics).
+Impact (including on the general public, but also in the criminal justice system) is also evident as further described below (invited talks, consulting activities).

 Ruglass, LM, Espinosa, A, Sheyvorkin, A, Sykes, K, Dambreville, N, Nicholson, R, & Hien, DA.
 (2017).
 Direct and indirect effects of cumulative trauma, PTSD, and substance use disorder on probability of arrest among lower income African American and Latina women, Race and Justice.
 Advance online publication.
 (E-pub 2016 June 30).